technofocus-pte/msignt2/Lab 06 - Continuous Monitoring and Model Management.md

 ### **Task 12 : Build and Deploy Chat app in Azure AI Studio.**

-In this task we  build ,configure, evaluate, and deploy a chat app for your Contoso Bank.
-The chat app should answer questions about your loans and services.
+In this task we create, configure, and deploy the chatbot powered by Azure AI and integrated with the AML model.

 1. Open a new tab and go to `https://ai.azure.com` and sign in with your Azure subscription account.